MicrosoftDocs/visualstudio-docs/subscriptions/assign-github.md

 searchscope: VS Subscription
 ---

-# Managing Visual Studio Subscriptions with GitHub Enterprise
+# Managing Visual Studio subscriptions with GitHub Enterprise

 Customers who have Enterprise Agreements (EA) with Microsoft are eligible to purchase a new subscription bundle that brings together Visual Studio standard subscriptions and GitHub Enterprise.
 It's the easy and economical way for Visual Studio subscribers to acquire GitHub Enterprise.